-The age old saying your mother used is going to come back up to bite you in the tush!
+The age-old saying your mother used is going to come back up to bite you in the tush!
 Discuss with each other your cleaning habits and whether you like the room super clean or if you can handle a little bit of a mess.
-It won't help if you keep your side super clean and your roomie tends not too... you do have to look at each other's side of the room.
+It won't help if you keep your side super clean and your roomie tends not to ... you do have to look at each other's side of the room.
 Make some compromises and the cleaning ship will be smooth sailing.

 You and your roomie may have a wide span of tastes in music, movies, and shows.
 If this were to happen, invest in some really nice headphones.
 That way you can each enjoy your stuff while in the same space.
 But also remember to be open to new things, you will be together for nine months and you never know it might just rub off on you.

-Research shows that the more connected students become to their institution, the more likely they are to persist towards graduation and reach their educational goals.
-Although it is sometimes a challenge for students especially commuter students to build this connection, they can certainly compensate by making a special effort in the following areas.
+Research shows that the more connected students become to their institution, the more likely they are to persist toward graduation and reach their educational goals.
+Although it is sometimes a challenge for students, especially commuter students to build this connection, they can certainly compensate by making a special effort in the following areas.